ketan-clairyon/fhir-mcp-server/README.md

 uv run mcp install server.py
 ```

-This will add the MCP server to your Claude Desktop configuration for easy access.
+This command adds the MCP server to your Claude Desktop configuration for easy access.

 ## Server Details